Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Construction of

 \section{Construction of $\Sym_4$}

-The fundamental procedure in the coordinatization of $\Pp$ is to construct a black box subgroup encrypting $\Sym_4$ in a black box group encrypting $\so_3$ over some finite field of odd characteristic.
-As we shall see, a $\Sym_4$ subgroup provides us with a convenient basis triangle in $\Pp$.
-Therefore, we first prove the following theorem.
+It is well-known that there is only one conjugacy class of subgroups isomorphic to $\Sym_4$ in $\so_3(\bF)$ over a finite field of odd characteristic.
+The fundamental procedure in the coordinatization of $\Pp$ is the construction of a black box subgroup encrypting $\Sym_4$ in a black box group encrypting $\so_3(\bF)$ over a finite field of odd characteristic.
+As we shall soon see, a subgroup isomorphic to $\Sym_4$ provides us with a convenient basis triangle in $\Pp$.

-\begin{theorem} Let $\XX$ be a black box group encrypting $\so_3(\GF)$, where $\GF$ is a finite field of unknown odd characteristic.
-Then, with a given exponent $E$ for $\XX$, there is an algorithm constructing a subgroup encrypting $\Sym_4$ which runs in time polynomial in $\log E$. \end{theorem}
+\begin{theorem} Let $\XX$ be a black box group encrypting $X=\so_3(\bF)$ over an unknown finite field $\bF$ of unknown odd characteristic and $|\bF|\geq 7$.
+Then, given a global exponent $E$ for $\XX$, there is a polynomial in $\log E$ time Las Vegas algorithm constructing a black box subgroup in $\XX$ which encrypts a subgroup in $X$ isomorphic to $\Sym_4$. \end{theorem}

+We precede our proof of Theorem~\ref{sym4:in:pgl2} with a few lemmas.
+We work within the terminological conventions of Section~\ref{sec:blackboxsubgroups} and apply to strings and black box subgroups of $\XX$ the same terms as to corresponding elements and subgroups of $X$.

-Let $G\cong \so_3(\GF)$, where $\GF$ is a finite field of odd characteristic.
-It is well-known that $G$ has two conjugacy classes of involutions.
-We say that an involution is of $+$-type if the order of its centralizer is $2(q-1)$ and $-$-type if the order of its centralizer is $2(q+1)$.
-Notice that $C_G(i)=T\rtimes \langle w \rangle$ where $T$ is a torus of order $(q\pm 1)$ and $w$ is an involution inverting $T$.
-We will consider the involutions of $+$-type if $\qpone$ and $-$-type if $\qmone$ so that the order of the torus $T$ is always divisible by $4$; we call them involutions of \emph{right type}.
+We work under assumptions of Theorem~\ref{sym4:in:pgl2}.
+It is well-known that $\XX$ has two conjugacy classes of involutions.
+We say that an involution is of \emph{$+$-type} if the order of its centralizer is $2(q-1)$ and \emph{$-$-type} if the order of its centralizer is $2(q+1)$.
+Notice that $\CC_\XX(\bx{i})=\TT_\bx{i}\rtimes \langle \bx{w} \rangle$ where $\TT_\bx{i}$ is a torus of order $(q\pm 1)$ and $\bx{w}$ is an involution inverting $\TT_\bx{i}$.
+We will consider the involutions of $+$-type if $\qpone$ and $-$-type if $\qmone$ so that the order of the corresponding torus is always divisible by $4$; we will call them involutions of \emph{right type}.